Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 ==========NEWS===========

+[2025-01-13] One paper, 'E-NPU: A 34~126nJ/Class Event-Driven Adaptive Neural SoC with Signal-Dynamics-Aware Feature Clustering and Multi-model In-Memory Inference/Training for Personalized Medical Wearables', has been accepted to IEEE CICC 2025🎉!

 [2024-11-18] One paper, 'An Energy-Efficient Unstructured Sparsity-Aware Deep SNN Accelerator with 3D Computation Array', has been accepted to IEEE JSSC🎉!

 [2024-11-13] One paper, 'SynDCIM: A Performance-Aware Digital Computing-in-Memory Compiler with Multi-Spec-Oriented Subcircuit Synthesis', has been accepted to IEEE DATE 2025🎉!